On the complexity of symmetric vs. functional PCSPs: Introduction

 \begin{restatable}{theorem}{thmdichotomy} Let $\A$ be a symmetric structure and $\B$ be a functional structure such that $\A \to \B$.
 Assume that $(\A, \B)$ is dependent and additive.
 Then, either $\PCSP(\A, \B)$ is solvable in polynomial time by $\AIP$ and is finitely tractable, or $\PCSP(\A,\B)$ is \NP-hard. \end{restatable}

-Our main motivation for studying PCSPs with functional structures is the fact that more complexity classifications of PCSP fragments are needed to make progress with the general theory of PCSPs.
+Our main motivation for studying PCSPs with functional structures is the fact (mentioned above) that more complexity classifications of PCSP fragments are needed to make progress with the general theory of PCSPs.
 Furthermore, functional PCSPs generalise linear equations, an important and fundamental class of CSPs.
-Finally, topological methods~\cite{KOWZ23} seem inapplicable to resolving the computational complexity of functional PCSPs and thus other methods are required.
+Finally, the topological methods that proved useful for showing the hardness of certain PCSPs (e.g.~$\PCSP(G, K_3)$ for any non-bipartite 3-colourable graph $G$, where $K_3$ is the clique~\cite{KOWZ23}, or approximate 3-vs.-4 linearly ordered colouring~\cite{fnotw:stacs}) seem inapplicable to functional PCSPs and thus other methods are required.

-Theorem~\ref{thm:dichotomy} has the following three corollaries.
+\Cref{thm:dichotomy} has the following three corollaries.
 The first corollary applies to structures $\A$ that are Boolean.

 \begin{restatable}{corollary}{corBoolDich} Let $\A$ be a Boolean symmetric structure and $\B$ be a functional structure such that $\A \to \B$.
 Then, either $\PCSP(\A, \B)$ is solvable in polynomial time by $\AIP$ and is finitely tractable, or $\PCSP(\A,\B)$ is \NP-hard. \end{restatable}